wyl0923/Suicide-Attempts-in-ShanDong/README.md

 [6]Louis Favril, PhD , Rongqin Yu, PhD ,Prof John R Geddes, MD.
 Prof Seena Fazel, MD.Individual-level risk factors for suicide mortality in the general population: an umbrella review.November 2023,Volume 8Number 11e827-e904.

+# Todos
+Obtain correlation analysis of different labels in the dataset, and prediction of the data.